Sixth Form - Academic

-LRGS is one of the country's top state grammar schools and the Sixth Form offers a challenging academic programme to boys who want to study their A-levels in depth and with real interest.
-We offer a broad and balanced range of subject options including several subjects (Economics, Business & Management, Philosophy) which are new to LRGS at Sixth Form level, not taken as GCSEs.
+LRGS is one of the country's top state grammar schools and the Sixth Form offers a challenging academic programme to boys and girls who want to study their A-levels in depth and with real interest.
+We offer a broad and balanced range of subject options including several subjects (Economics, Business Studies, Classical Civilisation, Politics and Religious Studies and Philosophy) which are new to LRGS at Sixth Form level, not taken as GCSEs.

 See our latest Exam Results.

-LRGS offers a broad and balanced range of subject choices which should enable any student to choose an interesting curriculum which he will enjoy and which will equip him for any university courses of interest to him.
-We currently offer A-levels and Cambridge Pre-U qualifications.
-GNVQs and other qualifications are not part of our curriculum.
+LRGS offers a broad and balanced range of subject choices which should enable any student to choose an interesting curriculum which they will enjoy and which will equip them for any university courses of interest.
+We currently only offer A-levels, GNVQs and other qualifications are not part of our curriculum.
 Subjects offered are:

 Extended Project Qualification